The-Monkeys-and-MAUD/monkeybones/README.md

 ```
 [?]
 Do you want me to automatically download dependencies and build after setting up your project?
 (Y/n)
 ```
-If you answer "Y", MonkeyBones will run the "init.sh" script automatically after the project is set up.
+If you answer "Y", [MonkeyBones][10] will run the "init.sh" script automatically after the project is set up.
-This script checks that you have all the system dependencies that are required to run the tools that MonkeyBones has just downloaded.
+This script checks that you have all the system dependencies that are required to run the tools that [MonkeyBones][10] has just downloaded.
 If you choose not to run init.sh automatically, you should run it manually when MonkeyBones setup is complete.
 That's covered in the next section, "Working on a MonkeyBones project"

-Once you're done with all the questions, MonkeyBones will start setting up your new project based on the answers you gave.
+Once you're done with all the questions, [MonkeyBones][10] will start setting up your new project based on the answers you gave.
 It will go off into the internetz and get the packages you need, install them and maybe do a bit of jiggery and pokery to integrate into your project.
 You'll get progress updates, eg: